 It is the policy of the University to report unpaid bills and fines to the Office of Records and Registration at the end of each semester.
 Grades and transcripts will be withheld, and the student will not be permitted to return to the residence hall, to register or to attend classes in subsequent semesters unless these obligations are met.

-Students will be assessed late, and interest will be charged on past due balances.
+Students will be assessed late fees and interest will be charged on past due balances.

-For students using U.S. Department of Veterans Affairs educational benefits, if your withdrawal results in an overpayment, you will need to work with the Office of Bursar/Office of Financial Aid to pay any outstanding balance for tuition and fees.
+For students using U.S. Department of Veterans Affairs educational benefits, if your withdrawal results in an overpayment, you will need to work with the Office of Student Accounts/Office of Financial Aid to pay any outstanding balance for tuition and fees.
+In Compliance with 38 USC 3679(e), and despite any policy to the contrary, Saint Xavier University will not take any of the four following actions toward any student using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
+Bill® (Ch.33) or Vocational Rehabilitation and Employment (Ch.
+31) benefits while their payment from the United States Department of Veterans Affairs is pending to the educational institution: